Don Lemon Praises Fox News Hosts For Criticizing Trump And Barr

 — The Daily Beast (@thedailybeast) May 17, 2019

-As detailed by a previous Inquisitr report, Barr’s statements were widely-condemned, since the attorney general appeared to echo Trump, suggesting that the president’s 2016 campaign had been unlawfully spied on.
+As detailed by a previous Inquisitr report, Barr’s statements were widely condemned, since the attorney general appeared to echo Trump, suggesting that the president’s 2016 campaign had been unlawfully spied on.
 In agreement with Trump, Barr also said that the origins of Robert Mueller’s Russia inquiry need to be investigated.

 Legal analyst Andrew Napolitano did not take aim at Barr, choosing to focus on Trump instead.
-As Newsweek reported, Napolitano accused the president of violating the supreme law of the country — according to the judge, Trump violated the Constitution’s separation of powers three time during the past week alone.
+As Newsweek reported, Napolitano accused the president of violating the supreme law of the country; according to the judge, Trump violated the Constitution’s separation of powers three time during the past week alone.

 Fox News legal analyst Andrew Napolitano says Trump has violated the separation of powers three times in the last week alone.